milovincent/tellbot/USAGE.md

 - `-@<nick>`: Remove the specified user from the list (if present).
 - `-*<group>`: Remove all members of the group from the user list (for each, if present).
-- `@nick`: A bare nickname is equivalent to adding the user.
+- `@nick`: A "bare" nickname is equivalent to adding the user.
-- `*group`: A bare group name is equivalent to adding the group.
+- `*group`: A "bare" group name is equivalent to adding the group.

 Hence, `+` is equivalent to the set union operator, and `-` to the set difference operator; applied to the unitary set containing the specified user